 Roskilde had been wet, heavy, and grey all day.
-You could feel the rain in your clothes, in the mud, and in that slightly flattened festival energy that creeps in when the weather gets to call the shots for too long.
+You could feel the rain in your clothes, in the mud, and in that slightly flat festival energy that creeps in when the weather gets to call the shots for too long.
 But when Little Simz stepped onto Orange Scene on Thursday at 6 p.m., something shifted.
 The sun broke through, the crowd lifted, and the festival started breathing again.

 One star